qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 host might also discover the public addresses of its peer by observing its remote IP addresses associated to the connection.

-TODO companion

-Likewise, the client may be located behind a NAT64.
-As such it may announce an IPv6 address in an ADD_ADDRESS frame, that will be received over IPv4 by an IPv4-only server.
-The server should not discard that address, even if it is not IPv6-capable.

-TODO maybe move this paragraph in a companion draft

-An IPv6-only client may also receive from the server an ADD_ADDRESS frame which may contain an IPv4 address.
-The client should rely on means, such as
-{{RFC7050}} or {{RFC7225}}, to learn the IPv6 prefix to build an IPv4-converted
-IPv6 address.

 A receiving uniflow is active as soon as the host has sent the MP_NEW_CONNECTION_ID frames proposing the corresponding Uniflow Connection IDs to its peer.
 A sending uniflow is active when it has received its Uniflow